muji2498/CommandMod/README.md

 # Console Command - Nuclear Option

 ## Bepinex Version
-This mod requires bepinex version [5.4.23.2](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.2)
+This mod requires bepinex version [5.4.23.2](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.2) and NewtonsoftJson

 ## Notes
 The mod will reply back showing the calling players name, i intend to replace this with something like `Server` or `Host`, this could be a configurable name aswell.